 - Providing keyword-rich context about your content so that search engines can better understand it.

 Keyword Cannibalization Issues

 Enhancing your website’s on-page SEO elements, in all honesty, is only part of the battle.
 The other focus is making sure that users will not bounce, but instead, they’ll continue viewing your content, interacting with it, and hopefully keep coming back for more.
 Retaining engaged users is one of SEO’s biggest challenges.
-To boost user engagement, focus on aspects such as site speed, user experience, and content optimization.
+To boost user engagement, focus on site speed, user experience, and content optimization.
 Allow easy navigation and provide internal linking to allow your users to discover new content by linking to other relevant articles and pages.